ETERNITY BANDS & ANNIVERSARY RINGS THAT SPARKLE | ENJOY 10% OFF | SHOP NOW

 One final factor affects a diamond’s color: fluorescence.
 But unlike those diamond myths you may have heard, diamond fluorescence is your friend.
 Fluorescence is the diamond’s reaction to UV light (a.k.a. black light).
 Fluorescence is caused by naturally occurring trace elements, such as boron, that become part of diamonds as they grow.
 In very rare instances, it affects the visual properties of diamonds.

-It is recommended that in higher colors (colors D - G), fluorescence should be Faint or None.
+It is recommended that in higher colors (colors D-G), fluorescence should be faint or none.
 Fluorescence can whiten a diamond for those that are on the lower (more yellow) end of the color spectrum.
-When the diamond is already colorless, it can given it a whitish, grayish tint.
+When the diamond is already colorless, although very unlikely, it can give it a whitish, grayish tint.
 This is typically the case in less than 1% of all diamonds with fluorescence.
 The more common impact is color improvement in lower colors.